vp1-2-3/362proj/README.md

 # 362proj
-A calculator made solely in C++ using SFML.
+A calculator made in Python.
+The main library that is being used is Tkinter for the GUI.